 It requires some things of your certificates and keys:

 - Private Key and Certificate should be uploaded in PEM format.

 - A certificate file can contain at most five certificates; this number includes chained and intermediate certificates.

-- All subject names on the host certificate should match or be subdomains of the domains associated with the account in the Google Apps Control Panel.
+- All subject names on the host certificate should match or be subdomains of the user's verified domains.

 - Private keys must use RSA encryption.

 If the host certificate requires an intermediate or chained certificate (as many Certificate Authorities (CAs) issue), you will need to append the intermediate or chained certificates to the end of the public certificate file.

 Some App Engine features use special subdomains.
 For example, an application can use subdomains to address application modules, or to address different versions of your application.
 To use these with SSL, it makes sense to set up a SAN or wildcard certificate.
 Wildcard certificates only support one level of subdomain.